lulzzz/FluentDispatch/README.md

 ## Node
 Now you've been introduced to the concept of a *resolver*, let's digg into the node concept.

-GrandCentralDispatch executes your resolver within a **unit of work** which is orchestrated by its cluster.
+FluentDispatch executes your resolver within a **unit of work** which is orchestrated by its cluster.
 Each node processes its own chunk of items, which corresponds to a slice of the main queue whose items are unqueued in a periodical way (up to **NodeThrottling** count and within **WindowInMilliseconds** time-window) and added to the node assignment work.

 ## Cluster
 The cluster is the **main entry point** of your distributed system, which will dispatch your load accross all available nodes.